3DCoded/Happy-Hare/Gcode-Preprocessing.md

 [mmu_server]
 enable_file_preprocessor: True
 ```
 The functionality is similar to the "placeholder" substitution that many slicers do.
-For example if you use `{total_toolchanges}` in PrusaSlicer, it will substitute this placeholder with the actual number of tool changes.
+For example if you use `{first_layer_bed_temperature}` in PrusaSlicer, it will substitute this placeholder with the actual bed temperature for the first layer.
 When used in conjunction with a call to your `START_PRINT` macro you can pass parameters to use at print time.
 E.g. by defining your "start" G-Code as:

 ```
-START_PRINT TOOL_CHANGES={total_toolchanges} ....
+START_PRINT INITIAL_BED_TEMP={first_layer_bed_temperature} ....
 ```

-Your `START_PRINT` macro thus gets the number of tool changes passed as an integer parameter.
+Your `START_PRINT` macro thus gets the initial bed temperatures passed as an integer parameter.

 <br>

 The Happy Hare pre-processor implements similar functionality but runs when the file is uploaded to Moonraker.
 To distinguish from Slicer added tokens, this pre-processor delimits placeholders with `!` marks.
 Note that this does not duplicate all the Slicer placeholders but provides an extensible mechanism to implement anything missing in the slicer.
-At this time a single placeholder `!referenced_tools!` is implemented but this might grow over time.

 > [!NOTE]
-> The `{referenced_tools}` placeholder has been submitted as a PR for PrusaSlicer but it has not yet been incorporated, so you can use `!referenced_tools!` instead!
+> The `{referenced_tools}` placeholder has been submitted as a PR for PrusaSlicer (over a year ago!) but it has not yet been incorporated, so you can use `!referenced_tools!` instead!

 <br>